 Skip to contents

 This section is designed for users already familiar with R and RStudio.
 While RStudio is considered an interactive environment, using R from the CLI is not.
+The pre-print for application paper is can be accessed here (Sulá et al. 2025) .

 The underlying theory for calculating habitat connectivity is based on network analysis.
-To get an idea of the concepts of habitat connectivity in geohabnet, users are recommended to check Xing et al. (2020) – Global cropland connectivity: A risk factor for invasion and saturation by emerging pathogens and pests.
+To get an idea of the concepts of habitat connectivity in geohabnet, users are recommended to check (Xing et al. 2020) – Global cropland connectivity: A risk factor for invasion and saturation by emerging pathogens and pests.
 BioScience 70(9): 744-758.

 Installation and pre-requisites